wp-plugins/facebook-like-count/readme.txt

 * Release

 == Upgrade Notice ==
+= 1.5 =
+Plugin does not work if used together with my Plugin Facebook comment control so I had to remove the "update data" button from dashboard.

 = 1.4 =
 Upgrade immediately.
 Relly important security update.
 Blog might crash if you do not update.